nkellyulster/EGM_Project/README.md

 *  `Chart: bar chart of all pupils by management type` this interactive bar chart provides a breakdown of all pupils by management type.
 This output is also saved as a `HTML` file in the `Outputs` folder
 *  `Chart: treemap of all schools by management type` this interactive treemap provides a breakdown of all schools by management type.
 This output is also saved as a `HTML` file in the `Outputs` folder
 *  `Chart: treemap of all schools by constituency and management type` this interactive treemap provides a breakdown of all schools by both constituency and management type.
 This output is also saved as a `HTML` file in the `Outputs` folder
-*  `Chart: treemap of total enrolment in SISS by management type and constituency` this interactive treemap provides a breakdown of pupil enrolment in Strategically Important Small Schools by management type and constituency.
+*  `Chart: treemap of total enrolment in Strategically Important Small Schools by management type and constituency` this interactive treemap provides a breakdown of pupil enrolment in Strategically Important Small Schools by management type and constituency.
 This output is also saved as a `HTML` file in the `Outputs` folder
-*  `Chart: treemap of count of SISS by constituency and management type` this interactive treemap provides a breakdown of all Strategically Important Small Schools by constituency management type.
+*  `Chart: treemap of count of Strategically Important Small Schools by constituency and management type` this interactive treemap provides a breakdown of all Strategically Important Small Schools by constituency management type.
 This output is also saved as a `HTML` file in the `Outputs` folder

 ##
 The Maps which are created label each of the schools by their Management Type.
 The legend for each Management Type is listed below: